-People have said we’re nuts for having so many pets.
-Three isn’t “so many” if you ask me, but I’m not one to split hairs—even the ones stuck to the back of my black pants.
+People say we’re nuts for having so many pets.
+Three isn’t “so many” if you ask me, but I’m not one to split hairs—even the ones stuck to my black pants.

 Is life easier without a small herd of animals to take care of?
 Sure.
 Is it as rewarding?
 Not for us.

-When our daughter was about two and a half and still not walking, one of her physio therapists suggested we find something highly motivating to her to get Avery up off the floor and walking.
+When our daughter was about two and a half and still not walking, one of her physical therapists suggested we find something highly motivating to her to get Avery up off the floor and walking.

 Avery has always been obsessed with dogs.
 THIS would be her motivation.

 My sister-in-law has her own veterinary practice and she found the perfect dog for us—a mutt, part chihuahua, part terrier and part teeny-tiny wolf.
 He was about three years old, housebroken, quiet, not too big, and a RESCUE DOG in need of a loving home.
 We would be that home.

 Within three months of adopting Roger, our girl was walking; then running after her canine companion.
 A few years later we adopted a second dog, Maya.
 We even hosted a dog wedding.
 No seriously.
 You can witness the Bow Wow Vows here.

-It takes some people a lifetime to discover their passion, but it seems Avery may have found hers from the start.
+It takes some people a lifetime to discover their passion, but it seems my daughter may have found hers from the start.

-Obviously her cognitive delays will place limitations on the career path she will take, but anything we as her parents can do to help her along a path that seems to beckon, (a path apparently lined with dog biscuits, cat toys and hamster wheels) we’ll do.
+Obviously her cognitive delays will place some limitations on the career path she will take, but anything we as her parents can do to help her along a path that seems to beckon, (a path apparently lined with dog biscuits, cat toys and hamster wheels) we’ll do.

 Will Avery become a veterinarian like her aunt or her brother** one day?
 Probably not.
 But a veterinary assistant, a pet groomer, professional dog walker, a pet store manager or a animal rescue worker…why not?